Trump Opens Return to Butler Where He Left Off: 'As I Was Saying'

-Former President Donald Trump, in his return to Butler, Pennsylvania, to finish the speech he was giving in July when a would-be assassin tried to take his life, opened his emotional speech Saturday by telling the crowd: "As I was saying."
+Former President Donald Trump, in his return to Butler, Pennsylvania, to finish the speech he was giving in July when he was stopped by a would-be assassin, opened his emotional speech Saturday by telling the crowd: "As I was saying."

-Then he turned to remember the day this summer when Thomas Crooks stood on a nearby rooftop and opened fire, including holding a moment of silence, with the sound of the "Ave Maria" being sung at the rally by noted opera tenor Christopher Macchio to remember Cory Comperatore, the firefighter who was shot and killed while trying to shield his wife and daughters.
+Then he turned to remember the day this summer when Thomas Matthew Crooks was perched on a nearby rooftop and opened fire, including holding a moment of silence, with the sound of "Ave Maria" being sung at the rally by noted opera tenor Christopher Macchio to remember Corey Comperatore, the firefighter who was shot and killed while trying to shield his wife and daughters.

 "Tonight I returned to Butler in the aftermath of tragedy and heartache to deliver a simple message to the people of Pennsylvania and to the people of America," Trump said at the rally.
 "Our movement to make America great again stands stronger, prouder, more united, more determined, and nearer to victory than ever before," he said, promising that his MAGA movement belongs to everyone no matter which party.